conradmr94/portfolio_calculator/README.md

 4. Install the required dependencies: `pip install -r requirements.txt`

 ## Running the Program
-Inside your virtual environment, run: `python3 portfolio_calculator.py` and follow the terminal prompts.
+Inside your virtual environment, run: `flask run`, which will open a browser window with the webapp.